Charles E W Bean, Diaries, AWM38 3DRL 606/17/1 - September - October 1915 - Part 2

 corps here - the 29th Divn &

-possibly / [yeomany] may be
+possibly / Yeomanry may be

 excepted but it doesnt stand

-argument in / case o / rest- --
+argument in / case o / rest -

 have only got one.
 I suppose it

-will get thro.
-I think British
+will get thro / thick British

-hear someday tt these Autsralians
+head someday tt these Australasians

 are not inferior to but at least